 Selected health workers are trained on advanced medications and comfort measures to be used when there are people in need in their communities or surrounding villages.
 They are given backpacks with supplies and medical equipment to assist with their work.
 Education is provided to all community members so they can help to support and to prevent isolation and loneliness of the dying patient.

-Our goal is to disseminate education on public health and first aid in an atmosphere of fun and sharing
+Our goal is to teach public health and first aid in an atmosphere of fun and sharing.

 The “Copa DB Peru” Soccer Tournament is played throughout the day, with village teams competing for the title.
 Competition is serious and fierce but the play is fun and the community relationships are strengthened by the event.
 The stakes are high with all teams vying for the trophy and game ball along with new soccer jerseys for the winners.

-Our goal is to provide education that will help keep the communities safe and healthy
+Our goal is to provide education and health screenings that will help keep the communities safe and healthy.

 Throughout the year, both formal and impromptu classes are given to educate the people in the villages about healthy living habits and public health concerns.
 These can include: